Akxsh65/water-access-analysis/README.md

-# water-access-analysis
+# Water Access Analysis

-Analysis and visualization of percentage of people across the globe who have access to clean, drinking water
+This project visualizes the percentage of people acorss with access to drinking water in different countries over the years.
+It includes bar graphs, line graphs, heatmaps, and scatter plots.

+## How to Use

+Run the script and interact with the menu options to view visualizations.

+## Requirements
+- Python
+- pandas
+- numpy
+- matplotlib
+- seaborn